praveensripati/learn-aws/FAQ/README.md

 https://aws.amazon.com/ec2/dedicated-hosts/getting-started/
 https://aws.amazon.com/ec2/dedicated-hosts/faqs/

-1. How to work with your own ip pool?\
+1. How to work with your own IP pool?\
 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-byoip.html

 1. How to extend a existing EBS for Windows and Linux\